yanghua23/shinyapp_NYC_Motor_Vehicle_Collision/README.md

 1. provide a "map view" to help visualize the data on a city map, and
 2. some exploratory data analysis graphs of the data.

 The full project app is available online at https://yanghua23.shinyapps.io/shinyapp_NYC_Motor_Vehicle_Collision/.

+A detailed summary presentation can be found at https://docs.google.com/presentation/d/1cKCIfQLJiUwfUUuLXcDBMbQyxzxN7h-fT-0xFjMEsuA/edit?usp=sharing.

-To run the app locally, you can just download all the files into a local folder, use RStudio IDE to open any one of global.R, ui.R, or server.R files, and hit "Run App" button.
-Be sure to have installed all the needed R packages as listed in global.R.
+(To run the app locally, you need download all the files into a local folder, use RStudio IDE to open any one of global.R, ui.R, or server.R files, and hit "Run App" button.
+Be sure to have installed all the needed R packages as listed in global.R.)

 Any comments/suggestions/questions are very welcome.